 - 8 ounces semi-sweet chocolate bar, coarsely chopped

 - 3 large eggs, at room temperature

 - 1 teaspoon pure vanilla extract

-- 1/2 cup semi-sweet chocolate chips (or more if you want)
+- ½ cup semi-sweet chocolate chips - plus more if desired

 - Preheat oven to 350 degrees F. Lightly grease a 8x8 baking pan with butter and line with parchment paper on all sides.
 Make sure to leave some overhang on all 4 sides.